 For the beans:

-- 1 20 oz. package Hurst’s HamBeens® Pinto Beans with Ham Flavor
+- 20 ounces dried pinto beans (recommend: Hurst’s HamBeens® Pinto Beans with Ham Flavor)

 - 1 cup diced onion